All Episodes

 Caspar Weinberger, the defense secretary, did not like this.

-And he said later that he challenged Reagan.
+And he said later that.

-He says, didn't you call them an evil empire?
+He says, Didn't you call them an evil empire?

-And Reagan, somewhat shockingly, I'm sure shockingly to Weinberger, said, I was talking about another time, another era.
+You can see here Weinberger kind of very shrewdly using Reagan's own words against Reagan, and Reagan, somewhat shockingly, I'm sure shockingly to Weinberger, said, I was talking about another time, another era.

 Wow.

-The leadership of the Soviet Union is different and a different approach is called for.
+So Reagan is suggesting here that the facts on the ground have changed, the leadership of the Soviet Union is different, and a different approach is called for.

 Now, listen to the words of a group of leading conservatives in response to Reagan's change of direction or change of heart.

-To greet it, it being the Soviet Union, as if it were no longer evil, is on the order of changing our entire position toward Adolf Hitler.
+To greet it, it being the Soviet Union, as if it were no longer evil is on the order of changing our entire position toward Adolf Hitler.

 That's William F. Buckley.